Running Workflows

 5. Node outputs appear in the editor so you can inspect each step

-You do not need to restart watch when you change node settings.
-Edit the node in the canvas, click Test again, and the updated configuration is used immediately.
+You do not restart the runner when you change node settings.
+Edit the canvas, click Test again, and the updated configuration is used immediately.

-When a request arrives at your deployed workflow endpoint, Tensorify's hooks service routes it to your runner process via WebSocket.
-The workflow executes locally and the result is recorded.
+When a request hits your deployed endpoint, Tensorify's hooks service routes it to your runner via WebSocket.
+The workflow executes locally and the result is recorded on the Jobs page.

 pm2 save